HiteshkumarPrajapati/cybersecurity/projects/Risk Register/risk-register-saas-crm.md

 2. Move anomalous login detection from alert-only to step-up authentication or session block pending verification.
 3. Publish an MFA enforcement roadmap to customers to support their own compliance obligations (many are regulated entities themselves).

-**Owner:** Product Owner · **Target date:** Q3 2026 (in progress — pilot with 20 customers underway) · **Status:** In Progress
+**Owner:** Product Owner · **Target date:** Q3 2026 (in progress pilot with 20 customers underway) · **Status:** In Progress

 ---

-## CRM-R05 — Unpatched application and OS vulnerabilities exploited
+## CRM-R05 (Unpatched application and OS vulnerabilities exploited)

 **Risk description:** If known vulnerabilities in the application stack (frameworks, libraries) or underlying EC2/container OS images are not patched in a timely manner, an external attacker could exploit a publicly known CVE to gain unauthorised access to production systems.

-**Threat / Vulnerability:** External attacker scanning for known CVEs; internal patch cadence not formally tracked against a defined SLA.
+**Threat / Vulnerability:** External attacker scanning for known CVEs internal patch cadence not formally tracked against a defined SLA.

-**Existing controls:** Dependabot/Snyk scanning on application repositories; base container images rebuilt monthly; no formal patch SLA or exception process; staging environment used before production deploys.
+**Existing controls:** Dependabot/Snyk scanning on application repositories base container images rebuilt monthly no formal patch SLA or exception process staging environment used before production deploys.

 | | Likelihood | Impact | Rating |
 |---|---|---|---|